 The average monthly salary in Prague

 is about 30.000 CZK (around 1300 US$ or £1000).
-This is not enough for locals to live comfortably in the city centre but if you live in suburbs you can manage quite well.
-The minimum wage in the Czech Republic is around 8000 CZK (or 48 CZK per hour / 1.70 GBP), but if you earn this in Prague you would be unable to survive unless you stay with parents!
-The cost of living in some villages in poorer regions can be as little as one-fifth of the cost of living in the capital.
+This is not enough for locals to live comfortably in the city centre, but you can manage quite well if you live in the suburbs.
+The minimum wage in the Czech Republic is around 8000 CZK (or 48 CZK per hour / 1.70 GBP), but if you earn this in Prague, you would be unable to survive unless you stay with your parents!
+The cost of living in some villages in poorer regions can be as little as one-fifth of the capital cost.

 Cash and traveller’s cheques are possible to change in all banks, hotels and exchange offices.

-Exchange offices most often offer more convenient rate of exchange but charge rather high exchange fee – check ft first.
+Exchange offices most often offer a more convenient exchange rate but charge a rather high exchange fee – check ft first.
 Do not change money on streets – you run a risk to obtain invalid or false banknotes.

 For 1 EUR you will get approx. 25 CZK, for 1 USD approx. 19 CZK, for 1 GBP approx. 30 CZK.
 You can also check today exchange rates at the most recommended exchange office website in Prague.

-Prague is the wealthiest city in Central and Eastern Europe, and wealthier than many in Western Europe, with a per-capita GDP (PPP) of EUR 32,357, which is at 153% of the EU average.
-The GDP per capita of Prague is more than double that of the Czech Republic as a whole (this not reflect whole country).
-Life in Prague, as you as a visitor will experience it, is still out of reach to many working-class Praguers.
+Prague is the wealthiest city in Central and Eastern Europe and wealthier than many in Western Europe, with a per-capita GDP (PPP) of EUR 32,357, which is 153% of the EU average.
+The GDP per capita of Prague is more than double that of the Czech Republic as a whole (this not reflect the whole country).
+Life in Prague, as you, as a visitor, will experience it, is still out of reach to many working-class Praguers.
 Food and transport remain relative bargains compared to other European capitals, but the gap is closing.

 – Try not to show how much money you have in your wallet.